When and what to learn in a changing world: Extensions and Discussion

-Several technical assumptions in the model can be naturally relaxed for at least part of the results.
-The blueprint of analysis remains valid for much more general assumptions, but the arguments for precise results would need to be substantially adapted.
-I also discuss alternative interpretations of the model and some more ambitious extensions for future work.

-\paragraph{More than two values} The recursive analysis is unchanged if the state has more than two values.
-With $N$ states, transitions are governed by a time-homogeneous rate matrix $\Lambda$, which describes the rate of jumps between states; beliefs dynamics have explicit form using the matrix exponential.
-The general solution remains the same: information acquisition regions and costs are defined similarly, optimal experiments are constructed using supporting hyperplanes (with experiment convex polytopes replacing experiment intervals).
-While the geometric structure of solution is preserved, belief dynamics are more complex.
-Belief paths can now curve through a multi-dimensional space, rather than simply drifting along a line to $\pi$.
-Additionally, selecting optimal experiments becomes less straightforward, in particular as there is generally no "least informative" experiment as in the two-state case.

-In the long run, while the general intuition holds, dynamics may involve "super-cycles" rather than simple cycles, with beliefs drifting outwards before returning to regions of information acquisition.
+\paragraph{More than two values} The recursive analysis is unchanged if the state has more than two values.\footnote{ With $N$ states, transitions are governed by a time-homogeneous rate matrix $\Lambda$, which describes the rate of jumps between states; beliefs dynamics have explicit form using the matrix exponential.
+See the appendix in the working paper version for details.} Optimal information acquisition regions are defined similarly and optimal experiments are constructed using supporting hyperplanes (with experiment convex polytopes replacing experiment intervals).
+While the geometric structure of solution is preserved, belief dynamics are more complex, as belief paths can now curve through a multi-dimensional space, rather than simply drifting along a line to $\pi$.
+In the long run, dynamics may involve "super-cycles" between multiple experiment regions rather than simple cycles.
 The simpler cyclical dynamics generalize in some cases -- intuitively when belief paths have sufficiently low curvature (for instance if state transitions occur uniformly) or if there are sufficiently few information acquisition regions.
 However, in most cases, the more complex dynamics introduce interesting possibilities for richer, multi-dimensional patterns of information acquisition.